 - Cauda equina syndrome: This occurs when cauda equine, the bundle of nerves from the lower end of the spinal cord stimulation, is damaged.
 Symptoms may include a dull pain at the upper buttocks and in the lower back, including numbness in the thighs, genitalia, and buttocks.
 This condition may sometimes cause bladder and bowel disturbances.

-- Other infections: Kidney, bladder infections or pelvic inflammatory disease may also cause back pain.
+- Other infections: Kidney, bladder infections or pelvic inflammatory disease may also cause it.

 Preventions for Back Pain